 Flood-Free Airports Spell Success for the Whole Country

-The airport authority is located in the middle of a sprawling terrain.
-The Nairobi River flows along this vast terrain, and branches out to many tributaries.
+The airport authority is located in the middle of a sprawling terrain where the Nairobi River flows along and branches out to many tributaries.

 Unlike other places’ vast river systems, Nairobi River is often described as “narrow” and oftentimes polluted.
 The size of the river and its congested state makes it insufficient to gather a large volume of rainwater.

-Perhaps, the most devastating effect this flooding incident had on KAA was the damages to sets of material handling equipment.
+Perhaps, the most devastating effect of this flood incident on KAA was the damages on the sets of material-handling equipment.
 These sets of equipment were used to transfer baggages, both imported and exported, to places in the airport.
 No doubt, these damaged sets of equipment caused delays in the operations of the African Freight Services.

 Flood Protection Goal

 A vast stretch of buildings and terminals required protection that could cater to the special nature of the airport.
 The flood defenses were designed not to hinder but to facilitate the movement of people and materials inside the airport.